Eliot-Roxbergh/Eliot-Roxbergh.github.io/posts/patents.md

 ## Patent Clauses in open-source Licenses

-Secondly, other defenses could be based on the rights granted in the provided software license.
+Other defenses could be based on the rights granted in the provided software license.
 To make it absolutely clear, the license can state that its users receive a patent license for the covered work, this is what is called an _explicit patent clause_.
 However, even if such a clause is not included, the license can still provide assurances (not to be confused with patent exhaustion) in the form of an implied patent license for the user;
 Open-source licenses state that the users of the software are given several rights, and if a patent license would be required to practice these rights, such a license can be implied (as this behavior was specifically allowed by the patent holder as per the license) [3].